Re-key or Re-issue an SSL Certificate

 During or after the purchase, you will be prompted to upload or copy/paste your request data.
 The certificate authority should give you instructions for doing so.
 To retrieve your request data from BeyondTrust, take these steps:

-- When prompted to submit the request information, log into the /appliance interface of your Secure Remote Access Appliance.
+- When prompted to submit the request information, log in to the /appliance interface of your BeyondTrust Appliance B Series.
 Go to Security > Certificates.

 - In the Certificate Requests section, click the subject of your certificate request.

 - Select and copy the Request Data, and then submit this information to your certificate authority.
 Some certificate authorities require you to specify the type of server the certificate is for.
 If this is a required field, submit that the server is Apache-compatible.
 If given more than one Apache type as options, select Apache/ModSSL.